favxlaw/kube-tenant-lab/README.md

   eBPF identity-based default-deny posture
   Pods cannot communicate unless explicitly allowed Only the Gateway path is open to team workloads
-  DNS egress is the only other permitted flow
+  DNS egress and OTel egress are the only other permitted flows
 ```

 Removing any one layer leaves a gap the other two cannot cover.